Browns releasing troubled wide receiver Josh Gordon

 Gordon played in last week’s season opener against Pittsburgh, his first appearance in a Week 1 game since 2012, when he was a rookie.

-On Wednesday, Gordon, who played 69 snaps last week, said he was glad to have the opener behind him and was looking forward to playing the Saints.

-“Physically I felt great,” he said.
-“It was good to get that experience and that feeling underneath me, especially an overtime game, the weather and everything, the amount of snaps and reps, it’s good for my body to feel that.
-I feel great now.
-I felt great during the game, it was just good to see that my motor was at a decent point at that late in the game.”

-Gordon was expected to have an expanded role this week against the Saints after being targeted just three times in a 21-21 tie against the Steelers.
-He caught a game-tying, 17-yard touchdown pass in the fourth quarter, but was mostly used as a decoy.
+Gordon was expected to have an expanded role this week against the Saints after being targeted just three times in a tie against Pittsburgh.
+He caught a game-tying, 17-yard touchdown pass in the fourth quarter against the Steelers, but was mostly used as a decoy.

 Gordon started the opener despite coach Hue Jackson saying he wouldn’t be on the field for the first snap as punishment for missing camp.
-Jackson blamed Gordon’s appearance on the first play a “mistake” and “miscommunication,” and Gordon said he was shocked to be on the field.
+Jackson blamed Gordon’s appearance on the first played a “mistake” and “miscommunication.”

 Jackson refused to elaborate on the situation this week, saying he and the coaching staff wanted to “move on.”

 Gordon emerged as one of pro football’s most dynamic players in 2013, when he led the league with 1,646 yards receiving and scored nine touchdowns.
-However, he’s been in a downward spiral since and Gordon by Commissioner Roger Goodell for the entire 2015 and 2016 seasons.
+Gordon was suspended for the entire 2015 and 2016 seasons.

-He sat out the first 11 games last year before returning for Cleveland’s final five games, and caught 18 passes for 335 yards and one touchdown.
+He sat out the first 11 games last year before returning for Cleveland’s final five games.

-His teammates had been encouraged by Gordon’s commitment to staying clean and turning his life around.
-Other than his unexpected absence from training camp, Gordon had been a solid teammate and there was hope he had finally turned the corner after so many setbacks.

 The Browns selected Gordon in the 2012 supplemental draft despite his background of drug use in college.